Deepakdekisugi/OIBSIP/readme.md

-**This repository contain allthe tasks for internship for oasis infobyte**
+**This repository contain all the tasks for internship for oasis infobyte**

 # Calculator